encgoo/hackerrank/DynamicProgramming/README.md

 ### 2.10 Bricks Game

-This [problem](https://www.hackerrank.com/challenges/play-game/problem) is typical one for using tabulation of Dynamic Programming.
-This shows clearly the strength of DP.
+This [problem](https://www.hackerrank.com/challenges/play-game/problem) is a typical one for using tabulation of Dynamic Programming.
+This shows clearly the strength of DP over recursion.
+Just compare the following.

 For a top down approach, we can use recursion.
-But there are just way too many choices/paths to explore.
+Then for each step, each user can have 3 choices.
+The total count of path grows up exponentially as O(3<sup>3</sup).

-From bottom up, using tabulation of DP, it is easy to build up the optimal path.
+On the other hand, a bottom up approach using tabulation of DP, it is easy to build up the optimal path.
 Say for example, give a list of bricks, if a player is facing the last in the list, there is no other choice but to take it.